lightly-io/team-awareness-training/README.md

 1. I have updated my teaching in the past months, but haven't come around to update everything here on Github.
 It's in my backlog.
 I've listed all the updates I want to do in the todo section below.
 Feel free to email me in the meantime and ask anything you'd like to.
 My email address is mattis@lightly.io.

 2. Since I've also posted my [workshop](https://github.com/mattisern/workshop-focused-and-fearless) here on Github, I figure it's not necessary to keep material related to both products updated separately.
-I'll keep all links on research, apps, books, etc. updated in the workshop repository only.
+I'll keep all links on research, apps, books, etc. updated in the **workshop repository only**.

 ## Table of contents
 1. [Course setup](#course-setup).